rxwen/aliyun-oss-py/README.md

 # boxpy
-boxpy is a utility for manipulating contents stored in box.com
+boxpy is a utility (written with [box python sdk](https://github.com/box/box-python-sdk)) for manipulating contents stored in box.com

 ## usage